As Lacey Kimmel pulled her Jeep into The Tavern’s parking lot, she broke into a surprised grin. Woah. The place had really changed.

 “Smoking’s bad for you, you know,” she called, trying to sound more casual than she felt.
 He smirked and walked slowly towards her with the confident swagger of an athlete.
 Lacey was simultaneously thrilled and scared.
 Christ, what are you doing, she thought.
-When he reached her car, he held up what was now obviously an e-cigarette.
+When he reached her car, he held up what was now obviously a vape pen.

 “Vaping, not smoking.
 Haven’t had a real one in three months.”
 He bent his six foot three frame down so his elbows were resting on her window ledge.
 She held her breath.
 His face was so close to hers, and the parking lot lights made exquisite shadows on his angular stubbled jaw and sensuous lips.
 He heart thudded so hard, it was echoing in her ears.

-“Oh,” she tried to answer casually, “I’ve never actually seen one.
-What are they like, flavored nicotine?”
+“Oh,” she tried to answer casually, “It's like, flavored nicotine?”
 She was starting to feel like she’d gotten in line for a roller coaster that was out of her comfort zone.